linweishuai/Lyn/README.md

 # Lynthis is test just 4 fun
+the next commit